In a Nutshell

 In addition, private one-to-one lessons can be purchased in packs of five or 10 one-hour sessions.
 Five sessions cost €150, and 10 sessions cost €240 (€24 per session).

 The prices shown here are different from the prices shown above because they include VAT or other taxes (if applicable in your country).

 Real Spanish is for you if you’re looking to take your Spanish to the next level.
 As it’s a self-learning program, you need to manage your own schedule to make progress.
 Also, it’s best if you already have a lower intermediate understanding of the Spanish language (level B1 or B2 is advised), since a lot of the materials assume prior knowledge.

-Creating an account with Real Spanish takes under a minute—just fill in your full name, email address, and a password, and then validate your email.
+Creating an account with Real Spanish takes under a minute— you will land on the Teachable platform, where the Real Spanish materials are hosted.
+Just fill in your full name, email address, and a password, and then validate your email.
 You now have a user account and can browse the collection of courses, which are:

 - Spanish with podcasts (one course)

 - Spanish with film and TV (three courses)